yitznewton/yitznewton.github.io/resume.md

 **Humility, respect, and trust.** It's a little cliché, but Team Geek got this right.
 Add **communication and feedback**, and you have the raw materials of a functioning team.

 For the last two years I've been in roles which required me to guide other developers.
-I am ready to lead a team of 2-5 dedicated people.
-Motivational skills are not my forte; I do better **leading enthusiastic people by example and encouragement**, empowering my team to meet and stretch their personal best.
+I love **leading enthusiastic people by example and encouragement**, empowering my team to meet and stretch their personal best.

 I've given several **workshops in TDD and Git techniques.**